justAWanderKid/11-Elevator-OpenZeppelin-Ethernaut-Challenge/README.md

 # What You're Supposed to Do?

-in `11-Elevator` Challenge, You Should Try To find a Way to Go to Top of the Building Successfully.
+in `11-Elevator` Challenge, You Should Try To find a Way to Go to Top of the Building Successfully Using the Elevator.

 `11-Elevator` Challenge Link: [https://ethernaut.openzeppelin.com/level/0x6DcE47e94Fa22F8E2d8A7FDf538602B1F86aBFd2](https://ethernaut.openzeppelin.com/level/0x6DcE47e94Fa22F8E2d8A7FDf538602B1F86aBFd2)